TemirlanZhumagulov/sossoldi/docs/roadmap.md

 nav_order: 2
 ---

-# Roadmap

-Sossoldi is an open-source project driven by a singular ambition – **to empower individuals in making deliberate financial choices**.
-Unlike conventional tools, this project currently operates without dates, reflecting its early-stage development as a dynamic open-source endeavor.
-It is designed as a mobile-first application, allowing users to easily track their net worth anywhere without the need for a PC.

 ## Phase 1: Income/Expense Tracking + Budgeting (Beta)

 **Objective:** Build a robust foundation for users to track their income, expenses, and create basic budgets.